Trump threatens to cut GM subsidies in retaliation for US job cuts

 U.S. President Donald Trump said the White House is looking at cutting subsidies for General Motors Co after the largest U.S. automaker said it would close four plants in the United States and layoff thousands of workers.

-WASHINGTON: U.S. President Donald Trump threatened on Tuesday to cut subsidies for General Motors Co after the largest U.S. automaker said it would halt production at five plants in North America and cut nearly 15,000 jobs.
+WASHINGTON: U.S. President Donald Trump threatened on Tuesday to eliminate subsidies for General Motors Co in retaliation for the automaker cutting U.S. jobs and plants, and the automaker also took fire from Canadian political and labor leaders for cutbacks there.

 "The U.S. saved General Motors, and this is the THANKS we get!
 We are now looking at cutting all @GM subsidies, including ... for electric cars," Trump said on Twitter.

-GM said in a statement that it was "committed to maintaining a strong manufacturing presence" in the United States after investing US$22 billion in operations here since 2009 and will add new jobs in electrification and autonomous vehicles.
+GM said in a statement following Trump's comments that it was "committed to maintaining a strong manufacturing presence" in the United States after investing US$22 billion in operations here since 2009 and will add new jobs in electrification and autonomous vehicles.

 The cuts will "position the company for long-term success and maintain and grow American jobs," GM said, adding that many workers at impacted plants will be able to move to other GM factories.